zuoyi93/r-code-prosgpv-linear/README.md

 # 1. Supplementary Materials.docx

-This `Word` document contains one supplementary table and captions for all supplementary figures.
+This `Word` document contains two supplementary tables and captions for all supplementary figures.

 # 2. utils.R